DistAlgo/distalgo/README.md

    The DistAlgo command line option '-m' mimics Python's own '-m' option.
    `<MODULE>` must be a DistAlgo module in dotted form and without the '.da' suffix.
-The source file for the module is located for using the same rules that govern Python's own module loading process.
+The source file for the module is located by the same rules that govern Python's own module loading process.

 ### Passing command line arguments to the DistAlgo program